MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/visual-c-ado-programming.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Using the \#import Compiler Directive
-Using Property Directives
-Collections, the GetItem Method, and the Item Property
-COM-Specific Data Types
-Variant
-BSTR
-Casting \_variant\_t and \_bstr\_t Classes
-SafeArray
-Missing and Default Parameters
-Error Handling
-Visual C++ Equivalents of Visual Basic Conventions
-Declaring an ADO Object
-Coding a Missing Parameter
-Coding a Missing Parameter
-Declaring a Variant
-Using Arrays of Variants
-Using Property Get/Put/PutRef
-Using GetItem(x) and Item\[x\]
-Casting ADO object pointers with (IDispatch \*)

 The ADO API Reference describes the functionality of the ADO application programming interface (API) using a syntax similar to Microsoft Visual Basic.
 Though the intended audience is all users, ADO programmers employ diverse languages such as Visual Basic, Visual C++ (with and without the **\#import** directive), and Visual J++ (with the ADO/WFC class package).

 To accommodate this diversity, the [ADO for Visual C++ Syntax Indexes](using-ado-with-microsoft-visual-c.md) provide Visual C++ language-specific syntax with links to common descriptions of functionality, parameters, exceptional behaviors, and so on, in the API Reference.